adambard/learnxinyminutes-docs/tcl.html.markdown

 }

-# An absolute name always begins with the name of the global namespace (the
-# empty string), followed by two colons:
-set ::people::person1::name Neo

 ###############################################################################
-## 4. Commands
+## 4. Built-in Routines
 ###############################################################################

-# Math can be done with the "expr" command.
+# Math can be done with the "expr":
 set a 3
 set b 4
 set c [expr {$a + $b}]